 To guarantee access to bait for all the island’s rats and mice, including any young rodents not weaned at the time of the first application, a second bait treatment commenced on 5 July and was completed on 23 July.

 A second manual treatment of the station buildings was also carried out during this time.
-During and on completion of the eradication operation the RECI team was also involved with:

 - placement of biosecurity bait and monitoring stations,